 Disbursement of summer financial aid: Most loan options listed above are limited to students who are enrolled at least half-time except private loans.
 Due to federal regulations, state statute, and TCU policy loan funds from federal or state cannot be disbursed until a student begins the half-time study.
 For example, the student is enrolled in 6 hours during the first five week session=disbursement is the first day of the first five-week session.

 - All students needing funding for any summer school term may begin applying for loans in April 2021.

 - Please apply for your summer needs ONLY by choosing a loan period of 5/10/21 to 8/06/21 and by limiting your loan amount to the funding you will need for that time period.

 - Additional loan applications should be completed for fall and spring costs once the student has received an award notification email for those semesters.

 - Loan applications that are processed by the same lender and within 90 days of one another will most often result in only one inquiry to the students and/or cosigner’s credit.
 Check with your lender to confirm their credit application policies.

-Texas residents who are enrolled at least half-time for summer 2019 may apply for the College Access Loan (CAL) from the state of Texas.
-To be eligible, undergrad students must be enrolled in a minimum of 6 hours for the summer semester, and have a 2019-2020 FAFSA on file at TCU.
+Texas residents who are enrolled at least half-time for summer 2021 may apply for the College Access Loan (CAL) from the state of Texas.
+To be eligible, undergraduate students must be enrolled in a minimum of 6 hours for the summer semester, and have a 2021-2022 FAFSA on file at TCU.
 Important: If you will be applying for a CAL loan for summer as well as a CAL for fall/spring, you must wait for a minimum of 2 weeks between these applications.

-The student borrower for the CAL will require a credit-worthy cosigner if the student’s credit is not sufficient.
+The CAL will require a credit-worthy cosigner if the student’s credit is not sufficient.
 Click here to get more information and apply online.